Falls and Older Adults

 Regular physical activity is a first line of defense against falls and fractures.
 Physical activity strengthens muscles and increases flexibility and endurance.
 Your balance and the way you walk may improve with exercise, decreasing the chances of a fall.

-- It's important to keep muscles strong.
+It's important to keep muscles strong.
 Strengthening muscles in the lower body can improve balance.
 Work with your doctor or a physical therapist to plan a physical activity program that is right for you.
+See exercises that can build lower body strength.

-- A supervised group program can help with balance and gait training.
+A supervised group program can help with balance and gait training.
 Strength and balance exercises done at home can also reduce your risk of falls.
 This will help improve your balance and strength.
+See exercises that can help your balance.

-- Mild weight-bearing exercise -- such as walking or climbing stairs -- may help slow bone loss from osteoporosis.
+Mild weight-bearing exercise -- such as walking or climbing stairs -- may help slow bone loss from osteoporosis.
 Having strong bones can prevent fractures if you do fall.
+See exercises that can build bone strength.

 Your doctor or a physical therapist can check your walking and balance.
 They might do a "Get-Up and Go" test.
 This simple test shows how steady you are when you get up from a chair.
 The test also is used to check your walking ability.